mihaiBront/master_SistemasInteligentes_obsidianVault/SJK004 - COMPUTATIONAL INTELLIGENCE/P1 -  Modelling an intelligent system.md

 *"An **INTELLIGENT** agent is an entity capable of performing autonomous, flexible actions in an environment."*

 **Flexible** implies:
 - Reactive: Holds continuous interactions w/the environment.
-Reacts to the simules in its medium
+Reacts to the simulates in its medium
 - Pro-Active: Oportunistic interpretation of the changes in the dynamics of the medium
 - Social: Interacts, and solicitates information other agents in the environment